Cutting-edge research on sustainability

 Unsere TRA: Für die Zukunft klassische Disziplingrenzen überschreiten

-At the last Bonn Science Night in summer 2022, the speaker of TRA Innovation and Technology for a Sustainable Future Prof. Jan Börner (Institute for Food and Resource Economics) and the former speaker Prof. Joachim von Braun (Center for Development Research) came to speak.
+At the Bonn Science Night in summer 2022 the speaker of TRA Technology and Innovation for a Sustainable Future, Prof. Jan Börner (Institute for Food and Resource Economics), and the former speaker Prof. Joachim von Braun (Center for Development Research) came to speak.
 Why is there a need for transdisciplinary research areas like the ones at the University of Bonn?
 What are the questions and problems that can only be addressed through a transdisciplinary perspective and cooperation?
 And what can transdisciplinary research look like?

-The nutrition epidemiologist and recently elected speaker of the TRA Innovation and Technology for a Sustainable Future, Prof. Ute Nöthlings, presents the COPLANT study, which shows how transdisciplinary work can develop innovative approaches in research for important current problems.
+The nutrition epidemiologist and speaker of the TRA Technology and Innovation for a Sustainable Future, Prof. Ute Nöthlings, presented the COPLANT study, which shows how transdisciplinary work can develop innovative approaches in research for important current problems.

 News